kahlil/hitch-hikers-guide/slides/lack-of-time.md

 Henning

 - no shortcut here
-- likely not technical learning
+- surprise: time spent probably with non-technical learning
 - pointers for where to look